bayou-brogrammer/bayou-brogrammer.github.io/content/bevy_gol_explore_part_4.md

 A simple camera controller.
 We generate a move delta based on the pressed keys and then using bevy's builtin time resource, manipulate the camera's position for buttery smooth movement.
 Adjust the movement constant to your liking.
 The zoom just listens for scroll events and adjusts the orthographic projection's scale.
 The `MouseScrollUnit::Pixel` case is taken from an online example I found.
 I don't know what triggers a
 `MouseScrollUnit::Pixel`, but I have only seen `Line` units so far, but better safe than sorry!
+You should now be able to pan around the simulation and also zoom

+{{ image(src="/images/gol_camera.gif", position="center") }}

 The main thing I want this part to focus on would be drawing onto our canvas.
 We will be using *ANOTHER* ;) compute pipeline to handle this for us.
 Lets setup the mouse positioning system that will be used.